kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/AWS/ReadMe.md

 - **Amazon Outpost** it is used to extend AWS infrastructure and services to your on-premises data center.

-- **DNS** can be thought as being the phone book of the internet.
+- **Amazon Route 53** is a DNS web service which gives developers and businesses a reliable way to route end users to internet applications hosted in AWS.
+DNS can be thought as being the phone book of the internet.
 DNS resolution is the process of translating a domain name to an IP address.
-**Amazon Route 53** is a DNS web service.
-It gives developers and businesses a reliable way to route end users to internet applications hosted in AWS.

 ## Ways to interact with AWS services